typelevel/Laika/docs/src/03-preparing-content/03-theme-settings.md

 Colors
 ------

-Helium let's you define two different color sets: The theme colors which are used for headlines, links, navigation and backgrounds as well as the syntax coloring scheme to be used for all code blocks.
+Helium lets you define two different color sets: The theme colors which are used for headlines, links, navigation and backgrounds as well as the syntax coloring scheme to be used for all code blocks.

 ### Theme Colors